onlyhasbi/onlyhasbi/README.md

 ### Hi! 👋 I'm Hasbi.

-An independent Software Engineer who loves to create and explore about frontend web development!
+An independent Software Engineer who loves to create and explore about frontend web development.
 I've enjoyed JavaScript and make it the main language in creating a project.

 - 🔭 I’m currently work as frontend
 - 🌱 I’m currently learning about backend